ssato/python-anyconfig/docs/usage.rst

 Template config support
 ---------------------------

-anyconfig module supports template config files since 0.0.6.
+anyconfig supports template config files since 0.0.6.
 That is, config files written in Jinja2 template [#]_ will be compiled before loading w/ backend module.

 .. note:: Template config support is disabled by default to avoid side effects when processing config files of jinja2 template or having some expressions similar to jinaj2 template syntax.